SebRollen/saldo/README.md

 Parameters are named scalars used inside flow expressions.
 A parameter can be a constant or a date-scheduled value that changes over time.
 The optional `: unit` annotation is documentation only.

-### Flows
+### Entries

 ```
-monthly "Jim's paycheck" {
+entry monthly "Jim's paycheck" {
   Assets:Retirement:Jim = min(max_401k - retirement_contribution.ytd, jim_salary * retirement_rate / 12)  as retirement_contribution
   Assets:Cash           = jim_salary / 12 - retirement_contribution
   Income:Gross:Salary:Jim
 } as jim_paycheck
 ```

-A flow fires on a schedule and posts amounts to accounts.
-Every flow is a double-entry transaction: if one posting has no amount, it auto-balances to the negation of the sum of the other postings.
+An entry fires on a schedule and posts amounts to accounts.
+Every entry is a double-entry transaction: if one posting has no amount, it auto-balances to the negation of the sum of the other postings.

 The string label (e.g. `"Jim's paycheck"`) is mandatory and appears in ledger output.
-The `as <ident>` alias is optional; add it when you need to reference the flow's named legs from other flows (e.g. `jim_paycheck.retirement_contribution.ytd`).
+The `as <ident>` alias is optional; add it when you need to reference the entry's named legs from other entries (e.g. `jim_paycheck.retirement_contribution.ytd`).

-**Schedules:** `daily`, `monthly`, `quarterly`, `yearly`, `on YYYY-MM-DD`

-- `monthly` fires on the last day of each month
-- `quarterly` fires on the last day of March, June, September, and December
-- `yearly` fires on December 31
+**Schedules:**

+Schedules determine when assertions and entries are triggered.
+They can be simple, like `daily` which triggers every day, or complex like `every 3rd month on the 17th and last day from 2024-01-01`.
+Schedules can be declared using the `schedule` keyword, or built inline.

 **Named legs** (`as <name>`) make a posting's value referenceable inside the same flow and via period aggregates.